suyzxy/Capstone-Project/document/source/index.rst

    :maxdepth: 2
    :caption: Contents:

-   I. Introduction and Background
+   1. Introduction and Background
-   II.
-Installing DeepLabCut on your computer
+   2. Installing DeepLabCut on your computer
-   III.
-DeepLabCut Labelling and Training
+   3. DeepLabCut Labelling and Training
-   IV.
-DeepLabCut Plot Results
+   4. DeepLabCut Plot Results
-   V. Conclusion
+   5. Conclusion